Half-space (geometry)

 In geometry, a half-space is either of the two parts into which a plane divides the three-dimensional Euclidean space.
 If the space is two-dimensional, then a half-space is called a half-plane (open or closed).
 A half-space in a one-dimensional space is called a half-line or ray.

-More generally, a half-space is either of the two parts into which a hyperplane divides an affine space.
+More generally, a half-space is either of the two parts into which a hyperplane divides an n-dimensional space.
 That is, the points that are not incident to the hyperplane are partitioned into two convex sets (i.e., half-spaces), such that any subspace connecting a point in one set to a point in the other must intersect the hyperplane.

 A half-space can be either open or closed.
 An open half-space is either of the two open sets produced by the subtraction of a hyperplane from the affine space.
 A closed half-space is the union of an open half-space and the hyperplane that defines it.